TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 Static methods return the underlying function without changes.
 Calling either ``c.f`` or ``C.f`` is the equivalent of a direct lookup into ``object.__getattribute__(c, "f")`` or ``object.__getattribute__(C, "f")``.
-As a result, the function becomes identically accessible from either an object or a class.
+As a result, the function becomes identically accessible kutoka either an object or a class.

 Good candidates for static methods are methods that do not reference the ``self`` variable.

-For instance, a statistics package may include a container class for experimental data.
-The class provides normal methods for computing the average, mean, median, and other descriptive statistics that depend on the data.
+For instance, a statistics package may include a container kundi for experimental data.
+The kundi provides normal methods for computing the average, mean, median, and other descriptive statistics that depend on the data.
 However, there may be useful functions which are conceptually related but do not depend on the data.
 For instance, ``erf(x)`` is handy conversion routine that comes up in statistical work but does not directly depend on a particular dataset.
-It can be called either from an object or the class:  ``s.erf(1.5) --> .9332`` or ``Sample.erf(1.5) --> .9332``.
+It can be called either kutoka an object or the class:  ``s.erf(1.5) --> .9332`` or ``Sample.erf(1.5) --> .9332``.

 Since staticmethods return the underlying function with no changes, the example calls are unexciting::

-    >>> class E(object):
+    >>> kundi E(object):
     ...     def f(x):
     ...         print(x)
     ...     f = staticmethod(f)